lisafast/lacnotredame/Content/about/2022BoardReport.md

 * A sign order is in progress to buy plastic signs similar to Lac Gauvreau - much much cheaper than metal signs and we can put them by the roads and on people's docks.
 * Water testing data has been shared with Canadian researchers through the Data Stream program.
 A data scientist asked us to participate, and I worked with them to groom/prepare the data.
 They are building up data sets across Canada and focusing on Quebec this year.
 [See our data on DataStream](https://greatlakesdatastream.ca/explore/#/dataset/2723088c-5c8f-4e0c-84b5-8c323e005f0a/?sort=create_timestamp&active=false&zoom=5.5&lat=47.156899397188376&lng=-72.94184398563701&guideline=&percentiles=&characteristic_media=Surface%2520Water&characteristic_characteristic_name=Total%2520Phosphorus%252C%2520mixed%2520forms&characteristic_method_speciation=as%2520P&characteristic_sample_fraction=Unfiltered&characteristic_field=false&characteristic_unit=mg%252FL&locations=241463,241458,241466,241462,241464,241461,241468,241470,241459,241457,241467,241471,241469,241465,241460)
 * Blue Green Algae Plan: there is less common green algae this summer here (cool in July) and in Ottawa too according to our consulting biologist.
 No sign of any blue-green here.
 Reminder to contact Lisa at info@lacnotredame.org if you see a blue or green slick on the surface - microscope is ready.
-* Boaters asking about ramp access have been referred to Marc from Bishop's Manor.
+* Boaters asking about private ramp access have been referred to Marc from Bishop's Manor Association.
 * Members asking about burlap have been sent some links on how to do it - key is to use rocks or sand from the lake to weigh down the burlap, rather than bringing in sand that may have invasive seeds/eggs in it.
+Apparently can order it from ULine.

 Move to accept the board and water testing report: Lisa Fast

 Seconded: Jane Hayward

+## Members open issues
+* ?

 ## Current board and election of new members